 Let us help you and bring a little clarity on this subject.
 Before going into the details, however, you need to know one important thing.
 Wheel balancing is a procedure that helps optimize your tires' performance and longevity.
 So if you have such a goal, periodic wheel balancing is more than welcome.

-As a general definition, wheel balancing offers increased safety for your car in traffic.
+As a general definition, wheel balancing offers increased safety for your car on the road.
 This "procedure" is a method to keep the "health of your car" in perfect condition.
-I like to combine this procedure with that of wheel alignment and tire rotation.
+Many prefer to combine this procedure with that of wheel alignment and tire rotation.
 This trio, done regularly, ensures a silky driving performance and considerably preserves the good condition of your tires.

 In the same context, you must know from the start that wheel balancing is NOT the same as wheel alignment.
 The purpose, as well as the principle of activity, differ between them.
 Now that we have demystified the most popular beliefs, let's move on to a more detailed discussion.

 The issue with incorrect weight distribution can appear for several reasons.
-2 of them refer to the fact that manufacturers add non-uniform rubber in the production of tires, making them non-uniform in weight.
+One of them refers to the fact that manufacturers sometimes add non-uniform rubber in the production of tires, making them non-uniform in weight.
 This may be the result of a manufacturing error.
-The other factor refers to rim manufacturers who, for some reason, can apply more stainless steel on a certain portion of the rim than on another.
+Another factor refers to rim manufacturers who, for some reason, can apply more stainless steel on a certain portion of the rim than on another.
 Consequently, the weight is uneven and must be corrected for optimal performance.
+And one more factor: natural tire uneven wear that makes the wheel get more heavy in certain areas and less heavy in others.

-Now that you know more about wheel balancing, let's see if there are signs that tell you that you need to visit a technician.
-Taking into account the undesirable consequences of wheel misbalance, I recommend that you visit the technician as soon as possible when these signs are detected.
+Now that you know more about wheel balancing, let's see if there are signs that tell you that you need to visit a mechanic.
+Taking into account the undesirable consequences of wheel misbalance, we recommend that you visit the mechanic as soon as possible when these signs are detected.

 The first suggestive aspect of a potential wheel misbalance is the vibration you feel through the steering wheel.
 As a rule, the vibration is not very noticeable at low speeds.
 But once you accelerate, the vibrations become more and more expressive.